lastlifedevs/nodebb-plugin-veegie-blog-comments/README.md

 });
 </script>
 ```

+The corresponding {{{block "scripts"}}} definition will have to be placed at a point where jQuery has already been loaded. `default.hbs` is probably a good place for this.

 As the latest version of Ghost no longer provides a Markdown output from its `post` API endpoint, this fork uses the `html` field instead.